 - A. The function of the College Assessment Committee is to work in conjunction with the Vice-President of Learning & Student Success, the Institutional Research Office, the Instructional Deans, and the Dean of Student Services in the on-going assessment program of Big Bend Community College.
 The purpose of assessment is to assess student learning and the achievement of outcomes, evaluate programs and the institution, to insure the programs are current in their content and offerings, are meeting student needs, and are consistent with the mission and goals of the college. - 1.
-The duties of the committee include: - a. to aid in the identification, implementation and evaluation of the instructional programs; - b. to assist divisions, departments, and instructors in their assessment efforts; - c. to help the institution, its programs, divisions, departments, and instructors maintain and implement an assessment plan. - 2.
-The duties of individual members of the Assessment Committee are: - a. to serve as the liaison between the committee and their respective divisions; - b. to serve as the leaders of their division's assessment efforts; - c. to provide input into assessment reports. - B. Each department, division or area (counseling or library) has the responsibility of developing, implementing and evaluating an assessment plan pertinent to their area.
+The duties of the committee include: - to aid in the identification, implementation and evaluation of the instructional programs; - b. to assist divisions, departments, and instructors in their assessment efforts; - c. to help the institution, its programs, divisions, departments, and instructors maintain and implement an assessment plan. - 2.
+The duties of individual members of the Assessment Committee are: - to serve as the liaison between the committee and their respective divisions; - b. to serve as the leaders of their division's assessment efforts; - c. to provide input into assessment reports. - B. Each department, division or area (counseling or library) has the responsibility of developing, implementing and evaluating an assessment plan pertinent to their area.
 These plans are created with the assistance of the Assessment Committee through the division representative.

-Assessment plan means measurable course, program and degree, and institutional (e.g. general education) learning outcomes consistent with program purpose and college mission and goals; tools to measure the outcomes, and a schedule for the use of the assessment tools.
+An assessment plan focuses on the quality of a program or major component of a program.
+The plan states the primary program and/or institutional (e.g. general education) learning outcomes to be addressed; tools to measure the outcomes, and a schedule for the use of the assessment tools.
+Each department, division, or area is expected to develop and implement an assessment plan each year.
 The annual assessment plan for the coming year is due and must be posted to the designated location by the end of the first contract week of fall quarter.

 Assessment report means a written report on assessment of student learning results and how those results were used for course or program improvement or modification.
+The report can also state how assessment results were used for course improvement or modification.
 The report can support future budget requests, resource allocation, and recommendations for institutional improvements.
 The report on assessment results from the current year is due and must be posted to the designated location by the last contract day of spring quarter.
 If there is a delay in completing the plan and/or report, the department responsible for completing the report will notify the appropriate Dean and the VP of Learning & Student Success, in writing, explaining the delay and establishing a new due date for completion of the plan and/or report.